Plant-Based Knitting Yarns: What to Choose, and Where to Buy

 Despite the image often given, keep balls of wool away from cats and kittens, as they are choking and tangling hazards.

-Linen, hemp, ramie, and bamboo yarn
+Linen, hemp, ramie, bamboo

-Linen, hemp, and ramie can feel crisp on the needles, then soften with washing and wear.
-If you like the idea of a yarn that ‘breaks in’ like denim, this is that.
+These feel crisp on needles, then soften with washing and wear.
+Ideal if you like a yarn that ‘breaks in’ like denim.
+They don’t cling to heat, so good for people who run warm.

-Soy yarn and Seacell yarns
+Soy yarn and Seacell

 Soy yarn, sometimes sold as ‘tofu yarn’ is generally made from soy protein by-products.
 It often feels silky and soft, and it can give a gentle sheen without feeling slippery like some synthetics.

-Where to buy plant based knitting yarns
+How to buy plant based knitting yarns

 Buying plant-based knitting yarn is easier when you shop with a plan.
 First, search by fibre name, not just ‘vegan yarn’.
-Many listings use the word loosely, and you don’t want a surprise silk blend turning up.

-Local yarn shops can be good for plant-based options, even if the windows are full of wool.
+- Local yarn shops can be good for plant-based options, even if the windows are full of wool.
 Staff can save time by pointing out the right blends.

-Some shops stock cotton and linen on cones for weaving, but they knit well too.
+- Some shops stock cotton and linen on cones for weaving, but they knit well too.
 Clearance shelves can hide plant fibres that didn’t sell in winter.
 Before you buy several balls, check return policy and whether they match dye lots.

-The Orry Mill sells plant-based knitting yarns and kits.
+- The Orry Mill sells plant-based knitting yarns and kits.

 On the other hand, bamboo needles can slow you down if you knit tightly.
 Tips can wear over time, and very splitty yarn may snag.